nico2997/RiverCiliwung/README.md

 Instruction for the code:

 1.)
-The data and the code is inside Ciliwung data.xslm -> inside All Codes folder.
+The data and the code is inside Ciliwungcode1.xslm

 2.)
 Open the developer tab and open visual basic.